ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 The frontend integration is 90% complete - just add the UI components using the examples provided above!

 ---
-TODO: add button voice and said in tunisian lawej arkhes billet etc etc with meta osmmultilingue and it will do search by itself
+TODO: add button voice and said in tunisian (search for routes from two when example) etc etc with meta osmmultilingue and it will do search by itself
+TODO:forget password 404 not found
 TODO: booking could pass twice for the same booking, correct that:done
 TODO: add paiment by apple pay and cards etc
 TODO:add dishes and add them to invoice:done TODO:generate invoices:done
-TODO:add room choices, suite, etc single bed etc:done TODO:generate invoice and send it by email TODO:confiromation link by email when register TODO:show meals for aller and retour if specified: done
+TODO:add room choices, suite, etc single bed etc:done TODO:generate invoice and send it by email:done TODO:confiromation link by email when register TODO:show meals for aller and retour if specified: done
-TODO: can't deactivate return if for example i want modify my actual search:doe
+TODO: can't deactivate return if for example i want modify my actual search:done
 TODO: continue with Dockerfile.cron: done
+TODO:when i start search and put passenger information etc then go back to home i find the search when i add return date, it do not updte the search with new return date if i originally start search without search date:done
 TODO:on pending reservations when i click complete paiment, i redirect to booking page with cancel booking button and not other thing to pay:done
 TODO:i choosed ferry for 100 then i found it with 93.50 in detail, i also start booking with user ayoubenmbarek@gmail.com i received email booking confirmed(to change to reservation confirmed beacuse it is just a reservation for now) with reference(MRB0F66F9D) but later i connect to account and i can't find that reservation pending:done
 TODO:in complete your ooking page email first name etc are mandatory but when i click continue to paiment it goes and later throm 422 error, it should no pass to next page ig values are empty:done

-TODO:continue on previous task and i want checkbox to clear return date or any easier solution for 1 click
   TODO: on pending add expires on in the frontend or somthing like that tell customer in which hour it will be cancelled if he don't pay :done TODO:send email before sometimes when booking will be cancelled:done
-  TODO: add redis and celery to handle email sending while paiment in progress TODO:why i see meals and Meals, Cabins and cabins, Payments and payments on the api, it is duplicated? it is the same?:done TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
+  TODO: add redis and celery to handle email sending while paiment in progress TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
-  TODO:send email when cancel manually
+  TODO:send email when cancel manually:done
   TODO: add retour different from inbound: high priority TODO:add notification when traversee or place is available in a given date or given company
-  TODO: add Chats et animaux de petite taille et chien on passenger TODO:add assurance reserver tranquille 12euros and DOMMAGES CAUSÉS AUX VÉHICULES TODO:add cannot cancel 7 days before trip
+  TODO: add Chats et animaux de petite taille et chien on passenger:done TODO:add assurance reserver tranquille 12euros and DOMMAGES CAUSÉS AUX VÉHICULES TODO:add cannot cancel 7 days before trip
 7,50 € au total